 Want to do this in Lightroom?
 Check out the Urban Desaturated Lightroom tutorial.

-2 comments on “How to Create an Urban Desaturated Effect in Photoshop”
+2 responses to “How to Create an Urban Desaturated Effect in Photoshop”

 Leave a Reply